streamlit/docs/content/streamlit-cloud/community/deploy-app-streamlit-cloud.md

 ---
-title: Deploy an app
+title: Deploy on Streamlit Cloud
 slug: /streamlit-cloud/community
 ---

-# Deploy an app
+# Deploy on Streamlit Cloud

 Now that you've created your app, you're ready to share it!
 You can use [Streamlit Cloud](https://streamlit.io/cloud) to deploy and share your app.
 Streamlit Cloud has multiple tiers:

 - The **free** [Community tier](https://streamlit.io/sharing-sign-up) (formerly Streamlit sharing) is the perfect solution if your app is hosted in a public GitHub repo and you’d like anyone in the world to be able to access it.
-- The [Team and Enterprise tiers](https://streamlit.io/cloud-sign-up) offer access controls, the ability to securely deploy apps from private repos, customize resources, and much more.
+- The [Enterprise tier](https://streamlit.io/cloud-sign-up) offers access controls, the ability to securely deploy apps from private repos, customize resources, and much more.

-Of course, if you want to host your app using another hosting provider, go for it!
-Streamlit apps work anywhere a Python app works.
-You can find guides for other hosting providers on our [community-supported deployment wiki](https://discuss.streamlit.io/t/streamlit-deployment-guide-wiki/5099).

-Alright, let’s get started.
 Below, we highlight how to deploy apps with the free **Community tier**.

 ## Sign up for Streamlit Cloud